 9. Tremors (1990)

 ‘Tremors’ is the perfect B-movie horror film.
 At a time when Bacon was at a “career low” and stated that “I can’t believe I’m doing a movie about underground worms!” this flick elevated his career status.
-Essaying the role of Valentine McKee, Bacon is the man who has to defend his town and his people against an underground monster which is on a killing spree.
-The then depressed actor bought out a fitting “senseless” performance with the perfect comedic timing.
+Essaying the role of Valentine McKee, Bacon is the man who has to defend his town and his people against an underground monster that is on a killing spree.
+The then-depressed actor bought out a fitting “senseless” performance with the perfect comedic timing.
 A cult classic now, it is Bacon’s one of the hilarious performances.

 8. X-Men: First Class (2011)

 “We are the children of the atom.
 Radiation gave birth to mutants.
 What will kill the humans will only make us stronger.”
 This line moulds the perfection with which Bacon rendered the evil Sebastian Shaw – a mutant who can consume and transmit energy.
-‘X-Men: First Class’ sets the roots of Professor Charles Xavier (James McAvoy) and Erik Lehnsherr / Magneto (Michael Fassbender) friendship and the rivalry.
+‘X-Men: First Class’ sets the roots of Professor Charles Xavier (James McAvoy) and Erik Lehnsherr / Magneto’s (Michael Fassbender) friendship and rivalry.
 Playing the primary antagonist, Bacon established Shaw as one of the most hated characters in the Marvel Universe.

 7. Mystic River (2003)

 Sean Devine couldn’t have portrayed with such perfection with which Kevin Bacon did.
 Playing the detective, Devine is given the task to investigate his friend, James “Jimmy” Markum’s (Sean Penn) daughter.
 Directed by Clint Eastwood, the 2003 mystery crime drama was moulded by a deft direction, screenplay and acting.
-The initial release saw Penn and Robbins being acknowledged and appreciated by critics and audience alike, but through time, Bacon’s immaculate portrayal of the articulate detective has gained equal appreciation.
+The initial release saw Penn and Robbins being acknowledged and appreciated by critics and audiences alike, but through time, Bacon’s immaculate portrayal of the articulate detective has gained equal appreciation.

 Read More: Penelope Cruz Movies